mookman288/SoBar/README.md

 icons, while adhering to the many rules and regulations for each social networking site's logo and branding.

-If you've found one of these icons breaking the
+If you've found one of these icons breaking some arbitrary rule and regulation for the social networking site it belongs to, let me know and I will either fix it or remove it.

 ### Demonstration